NXT TakeOver 36: Storylines

 Another notable feud heading into TakeOver 36 was the conflict between former Undisputed Era members Adam Cole and Kyle O'Reilly.
 It began at TakeOver: Vengeance Day, where Cole attacked O'Reilly at the end of the event.
 They faced each other in an unsanctioned match at Night 2 of TakeOver: Stand & Deliver, where O'Reilly won.
 At TakeOver: In Your House, O'Reilly and Cole failed to win the NXT Championship in a fatal five-way match.
 On the following episode of NXT, the two brawled backstage, and NXT General Manager William Regal announced a rematch between the two for NXT: The Great American Bash, where Cole won.
 On the July 27 episode, after Cole's match, O'Reilly attacked Cole, suplexing him onto the steel ring steps.
 Two weeks later, O'Reilly and Cole had a face-to-face confrontation where they agreed to a two out of three falls match for TakeOver 36.
 O'Reilly picked a singles match for the first fall, Cole picked a Street Fight for the second, and Regal picked a Steel Cage match for the final.

 Event

 Pre-show

-During the Kickoff pre-show, Ridge Holland took on Trey Baxter.
+During the Kickoff pre-show, Ridge Holland (accompanied by Pete Dunne) took on Trey Baxter.
 Holland quickly won the match after performing a headbutt and a brainbuster on Baxter.
 After the match, Holland challenged Timothy Thatcher to a match on the upcoming episode of NXT.